JhovaniC/ansible-role-nodejs/README.md

     nodejs_version: "0.12"

-The Node.js version to install.
+The nodejs version to install.
 "0.12" is the default.

     nodejs_forever: true